 Have you ever thought about freezing blueberries at home?
 Anyone can do it!
 Next time you find a great deal at the supermarket, or go blueberry picking and come home with more than you can eat in a week, try freezing them.
 Here are a few helpful hints.

 - Use fresh blueberries that are completely dry when you pop them in the freezer.
 Don’t worry about rinsing the berries before you freeze them; simply place them, still in their original containers, in resealable plastic bags and store them on your freezer shelf.

-- If you prefer to rinse the blueberries first, dry them well with paper towels, transfer to freezer containers or resealable plastic bags and freeze.
-The blueberries will freeze individually and you can remove just the portion you need.
+- If you prefer to rinse the blueberries first, dry them well with paper towels, then transfer them to freezer containers or resealable plastic bags for freezing.
+The blueberries will freeze individually so you can remove just the portion you need.

 - If you didn’t wash your blueberries before freezing them, rinse them just before use.

-- For best results, pop your home-frozen blueberries into oatmeal, yogurt, smoothies, shakes or sauces within six months.
+- For best results, toss your home-frozen blueberries into oatmeal, yogurt, smoothies, shakes or sauces within six months.

-To learn more about freezing, canning and drying blueberries, visit the National Center for Home Food Preservation website.
+To learn more about freezing blueberries (or canning or drying them), visit the National Center for Home Food Preservation website.

 Embed This Image On Your Site (copy code below):